Are you convinced that you can’t grow anything at all and have a completely brown thumb?

 Once they are done fruiting, leave the largest green canes in tact but cut the little spindly ones down to about 1″ high.

 Then for the brown canes, these are the ones that grew last year and produced fruit this year…cut out the damaged and the smallest of these to allow the larger canes to receive more of the plants energy to produce fruit.
+The added airflow never hurts as well.

 The ever-bearing varieties will give two harvests each season, so wait until late fall before cutting those types down.
 The second crop grows on the very ends of the tall green canes.
+If you live in a rainy area then you may not get to eat this harvest if the rainy season comes back before they are ready.
+They go moldy really fast once the air cools and the rain starts.

 During all pruning be careful not to damage the new green shoots that just grew this year, they are delicate.
 Those will be the ones that produce the fruit next year.